 Chocolate Protein Cookies made with six healthy ingredients!
-Layered with chia, flax, peanut butter and banana, these scrumptious snacks are gluten free, dairy free, sugar free, low calorie, Paleo and vegan.
+Layered with chia, flax, peanut butter and banana, these scrumptious snacks are gluten free, dairy free, low calorie, Paleo and vegan.
 A simple post workout snack!

 Chocolate Cookies!!!
 Need I say more?

 And these aren’t just any cookies, these are YUMMY Chocolate Protein Cookies!

 Once upon a time, I deprived my body of protein.
 I would workout, workout, workout then I would feed my body one egg white.
 But truthfully, I didn’t know better.